 What you need to know about the Society Board

 The Societies Board was founded in Summer 2017.
-It wempowers our societies by giving you a platform to direct how societies should be run and maintained.
+It empowers our societies by giving you a platform to direct how societies should be run and maintained.
 This includes looking over any new society applications, granting funds to societies that apply for money for their activities, and voting on any important policies relating to student activities.

-The board will be made up of the Vice-President Activities & Development, and 10 Society Representatives (2 reps per society category; Academic, Faith, Cultural & International, Political & Campaigning, Special Interest).
+The board will be made up of the Vice-President Community & Wellbeing, the Societies Officer, and ten Society Representatives (two reps per society category; Academic, Faith, Cultural & International, Political & Campaigning, Special Interest).

 Who are your Society Representatives?